 According to the survey, 41% of JS developers who currently offer their services on the market have less than 5 years of experience in coding.
-While this article may not be a revelation for programmers with broad experience, it most certainly will come in handy to those of you who are still at the beginning of their career path.
+While this article may not be a revelation for programmers with broad experience, it will most certainly come in handy for those of you who are still at the beginning of their career path.

 In the list below, we have collected some of the most common mistakes that almost all JS developers make.
 Read them carefully to make sure you are not making them as well:

 1. Semicolons vs. Commas

 Expert developers often use semicolons to keep their code readable.
 That’s where most beginners make the same big mistake – they believe that semicolons can consume additional memory and, thus, harm the product’s performance.
 Keeping this faulty belief in mind, they often tend to use commas instead of semicolons.

 This is the first common mistake you can avoid.
-Studies show that an additional variable declaration and semicolons do not affect the performance or speed of applications.
+Studies show that additional variable declarations and semicolons do not affect the performance or speed of applications.
 However, they can help keep your code readable and clean.
 Thus, there are no reasons to avoid using semicolons.

 2. Confusing “=” and “==” Operators